emu-russia/dmgcpu/methods.md

 ![micro](/imgstore/shop/micro.jpg)

 The slides should be photographed evenly and with little overlap, so that it is easier to stitch them together automatically afterwards.

+It is very important that the slides go evenly.
+The best way to do this is to build a motorized actuator for your microscope and a utility for automatically focusing and photographing slides.
+This will speed up the process tremendously and save you a lot of nerves (sometimes it happens that after 300 slides, you accidentally hit your heel on the table and the chip moves, so you have to redo the whole Run).

 ## Stitching with Fiji